Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

 \subsection{The problem}

-We address the question of equivalence between eval-readback and eval-apply evaluators which partly answers the question of expressive power, \ie~whether a strategy can or cannot be defined in both styles.
-Concretely, we are primarily interested in whether the evaluators define the same strategy (evaluate redexes in exactly the same order) rather than in whether the evaluators deliver identical final results, although we also consider the latter.
+We address the question of equivalence between eval-readback and eval-apply evaluators, which partly answers the question of their expressive power, \ie~whether a strategy can or cannot be defined in both styles.
+We are primarily interested in whether the evaluators define the same strategy (evaluate redexes in exactly the same order) and secondarily in whether the evaluators do not define the same strategy but deliver identical final results.
 We refer to the former equivalence as \emph{one-step equivalence} and to the latter as \emph{big-step equivalence}.
 We aim for a \emph{single} one-step equivalence proof for a large collection of strategies.
-We address the problem in the setting of the pure lambda calculus for the following reasons. \begin{enumerate} \item The pure lambda calculus is the most general setting where more terms, strategies, and concomitant big-step evaluators can be defined.
-There are many extensions of the pure lambda calculus with their own particulars and with significant differences among them.
-An evaluator of the pure lambda calculus can be transcribed to extended applied and/or typed calculi,\footnote{ An \emph{applied} extension of the pure lambda calculus extends it with primitive terms and reduction rules for them.
-A \emph{typed} extension extends it with type terms, type rules, and possibly modified terms and reduction rules.
-An applied and typed extension combines both.} or can be used directly on the terms that remain after type-checking and type-erasure \cite{Pie02,GL02}.
-We choose the pure lambda calculus not because it is untyped or unapplied, but because those properties let us use it as a base from which to take additional restrictions (\eg\ closed, typed, or convergent terms, etc.) assumed in other settings (\eg\ programming languages, proof assistants, etc.) that use evaluation strategies (\eg\ Section~\ref{sec:prelim:cbv}).